 Car insurance rates are based on various factors, with age being among the most critical.
-After all, teen drivers between the ages of 16 and 19 are nearly three times as likely as drivers who are 20 or older to be in a fatal crash, according to the CDC.
+Teen drivers between the ages of 16 and 19 are nearly three times as likely as drivers who are 20 or older to be in a fatal crash, according to the Centers for Disease Control and Prevention (CDC).

-The car insurance average cost for people younger than 25 is relatively high.
+Car insurance for drivers younger than 25 is expensive.
 Teens and young drivers are largely inexperienced behind the wheel and are more prone to accidents, which makes them a high risk to auto insurance providers.
-Higher risk equals higher rates.

 car